Questions and Answers

 Q: Do you handle only wildlife?

-A: No, we can trap for feral cats.
-However, in most situations involving domesticated animals we do ask that you contact your local animal control office.
-We also have services and treatments available for most insects.
-We can help with anything from ants and roaches, to wasps and hornets.
-We do not however treat for bed bugs or termites, for this we will refer you to another company.
+A: No, we also have maintenance services and treatments available for rodents and most insects.
+We can help with anything from ants and roaches to mice and rats.
+We do not however treat for bed bugs, mosquiots, or termites.
+For this we will have to refer you to a different company.

 Q: I see from your website that some animals are protected.
 What does that mean?